 i.
 Multi-camera support

-If there are multiple children in the house, or you want to monitor your kids' movements in both the bedroom and play room, or you want to monitor them from various angles to ensure their safety, this function allows you to connect multiple cameras at the same time to the same monitor.
+If there are multiple children in the house, or you want to monitor your kids' movements in both the bedroom and play room, or you want to monitor them from various angles to ensure their safety, you should be looking for a split screen baby monitor with multi-cam support.
+This function allows you to connect multiple baby cameras at the same time to the same monitor.
 It is super convenient and more flexible, and it can fully grasp the movement of the child too.

 ii.
 Built-in lullabies or white noises